brunorijsman/rift-python/doc/disaggregation-feature-guide.md

 ## The Routing In Fat Trees (RIFT) protocol

 Routing in Fat Trees (RIFT) is a new routing protocol being defined in the Internet Engineering Task Force (IETF).
-It has an open source implementation and at least one commercial implementation.
+It has an open source implementation (RIFT-Python) and at least one commercial implementation (Juniper RIFT).

 RIFT is optimized for large networks that have a highly structured topology known as a fat tree or Clos topology.